REGIONAL ADVISORs

 kelly dundon, lcsw

-As a Licensed Clinical Social Worker practicing in Bella Vista, I work primarily with adults and older teens on issues related to trauma, depression and anxiety, transpersonal and identity issues, and neurodivergence.
-I am also a Support Line Supervisor at Fireside Project, a free hotline for folks who are actively in a psychedelic experience as well as those who are integrating.
-The research shows that entheogenic plants and fungi are not only safe, but also highly effective in the treatment of common mental health disorders such as post-traumatic stress disorder, depression, and substance use disorders, as well as end-of-life care.
-From personal experience and working with others who use these plants, I’ve witnessed the transformational effects that entheogenic plants can have on one’s spirit, sense of self and place in the world, connection to nature and all living things, and ability to tap into our own inner healing wisdom.
-I’d like to see a world where more folks can access these important plants without fear of criminal or judicial repercussions.
+As a Licensed Clinical Social Worker based in Bella Vista, I specialize in helping adults and older teens navigate trauma, depression, anxiety, transpersonal and identity issues, and neurodivergence.
+I also serve as a Support Line Supervisor at Fireside Project, a free support line dedicated to individuals undergoing psychedelic experiences and those processing past experiences.
+Research indicates that entheogenic plants and fungi are not only safe but also remarkably effective in treating common mental health disorders, including post-traumatic stress disorder, depression, and substance use disorders, as well as in providing end-of-life care.
+Through personal experiences and the transformative journeys of those I work with, I have witnessed the profound effects these substances can have on one’s spirit, sense of self, connection to all living things, and healing.
+I envision a world where access to these powerful plants is equitable and available to all, free from the fear of criminal repercussions.

 Bentonville